SagarMainali/DocuFindCentral_RetrieveLostDocuments/README.md

 - feedbacks
 ## Environment Variables

 This project can run without any environment variables.
 However, if you want the 'automatic-email-sending' feature to work, you will need to add your own email credentials.
-To do this, navigate to the following directory and edit the existing file.
+To do this, navigate to the following directory and uncomment the environment variables and add your own credentials to it.
 ```bash
 /server/.env
 ```